 Know which other delegations share your country's broad position before you start drafting.
 Resolutions need sponsors and signatories — you need a coalition from the start.
 Identify 5–8 delegations you can approach during unmoderated caucus and prepare your pitch for what the working paper will contain.

 Write 4–6 operative clauses, each addressing one specific action.
 Start with less contentious clauses (urging data-sharing, encouraging cooperation) and build toward the most substantive asks.
-Every operative clause should be specific: who is being asked to do what, by when, and how.
+Stress-test each clause with six questions: who is being asked, what specifically, when by, where it applies, why it matters, and how it will be implemented.
+If you cannot answer all six, the clause needs more specificity.

 Read every operative clause and flag any binding language.
 If you are in a GA committee, replace "Demands" with "Urges," "Decides" with "Recommends," and "Requires" with "Calls Upon."
 If you are in the Security Council, use binding language deliberately and intentionally.